piotrbajdek/piotrbajdek/README.md

 <b>ABOUT ME</b>
 <br/>
 <br/>
-Hi, I'm a Rust programmer mostly interested in developing software for linguistics and biological sciences.<br/>
+Hi, I'm a Rust, Fortran, and Lua programmer mostly interested in developing software for linguistics and biological sciences,<br/>
+and also working on artificial intelligence.<br/>
 I'm particularly fond of mid-level programming languages and Unix-like operating systems.<br/>
 My most important open-source project is <a href="https://github.com/piotrbajdek/lngcnv">lngcnv</a> (a linguistic tool).
 <br/>